-However, when the Beta HCG test result is undetectable or inconclusive and the woman has symptoms of pregnancy, the test should be repeated 3 days later.
-See what are the first 10 symptoms of pregnancy.
+When a hCG test result is undetectable or inconclusive and the woman has symptoms of pregnancy, the test should be repeated 3 days later.

-The following table shows the amount of Beta HCG hormones present in each week of gestation:
+The following table shows the average amount of hCG hormone present in each week of pregnancy:

 7.650 to 229.000 mlU/ml

-How to know if your pregnant with twins
+How to know if you are pregnant with twins

 Other exam results

-Beta HCG results may also indicate problems such as ectopic pregnancy, abortion or anembryonic pregnancy, which is when the embryo does not develop.
+Presence of hCG in the blood may also indicate problems such as ectopic pregnancy, miscarriage or anembryonic pregnancy (also known as a blighted ovum, which is when the embryo doesn’t develop).

-These problems can usually be identified when the hormone values are lower than expected for the gestational age of pregnancy, and it is necessary to seek an obstetrician to assess the cause of the hormonal change.
+These conditions are usually suspected when the hormone levels are lower than expected for the gestational age.
+Follow-up with your doctor is advised to assess the cause of this type of hormonal change.